 However, the cherry tomato cultivar ‘Magic Mountain,’ available from Burpee, is resistant to both early and late blight.

 ‘Iron Lady’ and ‘Defiant’ are two cultivars that are resistant to early, late, and Septoria blight.

 Though it is not quite at the level of being resistant, the ‘Sweetheart of the Patio’ cultivar is tolerant of late blight, and it’s well-suited to growing in containers.

 You can read more about this variety and find out where to purchase seeds in our roundup of the best cherry tomatoes to plant in your garden.

 Promoting good airflow will also help to reduce the levels of moisture in the interior of the plant.
 Staking your plants prevents fruit and foliage from coming in contact with the ground.

-Check out our guide to learn more about using Florida weave to support tomato plants.
+Check out our guide to learn more about using the Florida weave to support tomato plants.

-Ideally you should test your soil before you plant to make sure the pH is between 6.5 and 7.5 and to determine any nutrient deficiencies.
+Ideally you should test your soil before you plant, to make sure the pH is between 6.5 and 7.5, and to determine whether there are any nutrient deficiencies.